PewterHades/Halo_Combat_Resolved/README.md

 - Follows the rules from the Mythic 7.0 Rules book

 ## Installation
-This project is distributed as a .exe file and a zip file containing all of the code for the purpose of being open source. bundling all required dependencies (`os`, `ctypes`, `tkinter`).
+This project is distributed as a .exe file and a zip file containing all of the code for the purpose of being open source. bundling all required dependencies (`sys`, `os`, `ctypes`, `random`, `tkinter`).
 No Python installation is needed.

 ### Steps to intsall and run
 #### From itch.io